MissVeronica/um-cover-photo-selection/README.md

 # UM Cover Photo Selection
-Extension to Ultimate Member for Cover Photo Selection from predefined photos.
+Extension to Ultimate Member for Cover Photo Selection from Site Predefined Photos.

 ## Installation
 1. Download the ZIP file and install as a WP Plugin.